"So I was one of those in-betweeners who loved both sides of the spectrum, but the both sides of the spectrum don’t know what to do with me."

 MA: But achievement is a lifeboat, I think, for a lot of people under great duress.
 It’s a way to survive.
 It’s a way to keep swimming.
 It’s a positive way.
 I mean, it involves good choices, but it’s part of what how much is asked of us, to get through.
 [00:37:00] That we’re always really attentive and I’m always thinking about -- you talked about religion -- race, ethnic identity, social/economic class, age or any of these things that really influence the LGBTQ experience on campus -- you had a lot of them going.
 I mean, you mentioned Christian as a profound one.
 With a lot of intersectional moments.

 SAP: Mm-hmm.
 It was tough. (laughs) It was tough.
 And I know that there are other persons here that are going through that and especially in the black American and black Caribbean communities.
 I know for a fact that there were persons who reached out to me, that did the same thing that I did when I was a freshman, where they were like, “How is it here?”
 You know, not ever voicing -- and I knew that they were scared.
 And I couldn’t help them, but I knew [00:38:00] that -- I told them about the space and I said, “Look, when you’re ready, use the space.”
 But obviously I left, so I didn’t know if they ever used the space, but that existed, prevalently, throughout the entire community.
 And speaking with Berger, knowing that she experienced that on the athletic side, and it just meant so much more -- so I was really proud of her for following through with her, the allies, yeah.
 It was needed.
 And I didn’t experience it firsthand, but my secondhand exposure was dating that woman on the basketball team and she left.
 She had to leave.
 Because it was too much.
 She just did not feel supported here and so she left.
-I also had an inkling about floor mates I’ve had over my 4 years who probably are and probably will forever be closeted.
+I also had an inkling about one of my roommates, who probably is and probably will forever be closeted.
 [00:39:00] But those are the kinds of things that make you realize how important, as you said, language is.
 How important that community is, or just hearing any sort of positives -- message -- how important that is.
 To sort of guiding you out of the darkness. (laughs) Because it is dark. (laughter)

 MA: If the lights are easy to see, in the absolute darkness.